DakotaNelson/striker-security-website/_landingpages/osint-training.md

 This online, self-paced course will give you a step-by-step introduction to building your own tools to tame the OSINT wilderness and overcome those obstacles.

 By the time you finish, you'll have written code to help you conduct real-world investigations and have the skills and confidence to create and automate your way to OSINT success.
-Since the course is online, you can rewind, rewatch, and refer back to any part of the course that you find interesting (forever, for free - no monthly bills).
+Since everything is online, you can rewind, rewatch, and refer back to any part of the course that you find interesting (forever, for free - no monthly bills).

-This class is still being designed - if you'd like to be a part of the creation process (and get a steep discount when it goes live!) let me know below:
+I'm still designing this course, and I'd love to have you along for the ride.
+Put your email in the box below, and you'll get all of the following for free:

+* Exclusive previews of the course *as it's being created*
+* Inside access to the creation process, to make the course into what *you* want to see
+* Discounts on the full course when it goes live

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">